 Note: This page contains side effects data for the generic drug lisinopril.
 It is possible that some of the dosage forms included below may not apply to the brand name Prinivil.

 For the Consumer

 Applies to lisinopril: oral tablet

-Along with its needed effects, lisinopril (the active ingredient contained in Prinivil) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, lisinopril (the active ingredient contained in Prinivil) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking lisinopril:More common
+If any of the following side effects occur while taking lisinopril, check with your doctor immediately:More common